Window positions changing unpredictably after update to 3.7

 On the second screen I moved tint2 to some other edge of screen so it would not interfere with audacious window but effect is the same.

-#5 Updated by John Lindgren almost 4 years ago
+#5 Updated by John Lindgren about 4 years ago

 - Status changed from New to Rejected